Classes with a picture icon have images on the class detail page

 Many knitters have trouble picking up stitches from an existing knit piece.
 How many stitches do you pick up?
 Where do you pick up from?

-Learn simple solutions for easing around curves.
+Learn the answers to these issues.
+Then we'll continue, learn simple solutions for easing around curves.
 Make smoother transitions from cast-on edges.
 See how picking up stitches ahead of time can aid seaming!
 And get an idea for creative uses of picking up after the fact within the fabric.

 Sunday 8:30 am - 11:30 am